-- In cases involving suspected illegal, fraudulent or inappropriate uses of the system, the Information Technology Unit may, at the specific written instructions of the President, monitor system usage of a particular individual, in a manner that ensures that rights of due process are maintained.
+- In cases involving suspected illegal, fraudulent or inappropriate uses of the system, the Office of Information Technology may, at the specific written instructions of the President, monitor system usage of a particular individual, in a manner that ensures that rights of due process are maintained.

 - Examples of when the Postmaster might have occasion to review email files are addressed in the Public Access Facilities and Electronic Mail Policy.

-It may be occasionally necessary for the SUNY Optometry Post Master or other Information Technology staff to make an account inacessible.
+It may be occasionally necessary for the SUNY Optometry Post Master or other Information Technology staff to make an account inaccessible.
 This could be necessary for one of two reasons: